unicorn-research/org/README.md

 Our aims are to:

-* Serve the citizens of planet earth, by ensuring that there are:
+* Serve the citizens of planet earth, by improving crypto and mobile UX.
-  * a cryptocurrency enabled mobile stack is auditable and privacy enabled
-  *
   * Serve $uwu holders and the Unicornandmemes community by praying homage to our favorite and most hilarious meme coin, UwU8RVXB69Y6Dcju6cN2Qef6fykkq6UUNpB15rZku6Z
 *